Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Ties Up Some of Your Money

 When you invest in a long-term CD that won’t mature for several years, you won’t have penalty-free access to that money until the end of the CD’s term.
-While long-term CDs do usually come with higher returns than CDs with shorter terms, you need to make sure that you won’t have a need for that money until the CD matures.
+While long-term CDs do typically come with higher returns than CDs with shorter terms, you need to make sure that you won’t have a need for that money until the CD matures.

 Barbell CD Strategy vs CD Laddering